What is Diabetic Eye Disease?

-Diabetic eye disease can affect many parts of the eye, including the retina, macula, lens and the optic nerve.
-Diabetic eye disease is a group of eye conditions that can affect people with diabetes.
+Diabetic eye disease can affect many parts of the eye, including the retina, macula, lens and optic nerve.
+A diabetic eye disease is a group of eye conditions that can affect people with diabetes.

 Diabetic retinopathy affects blood vessels in the light-sensitive tissue called the retina that lines the back of the eye.
 It is the most common cause of vision loss among people with diabetes and the leading cause of vision impairment and blindness among working-age adults.

 Diabetic macular edema (DME).
 A consequence of diabetic retinopathy, DME is swelling in an area of the retina called the macula.
-Diabetic eye disease also includes cataract and glaucoma.
+Diabetic eye disease also includes cataracts and glaucoma.

 Chronically high blood sugar from diabetes is associated with damage to the tiny blood vessels in the retina, leading to diabetic retinopathy.
 The retina detects light and converts it to signals sent through the optic nerve to the brain.
 Diabetic retinopathy can cause blood vessels in the retina to leak fluid or hemorrhage (bleed), distorting vision.
 In its most advanced stage, new abnormal blood vessels proliferate (increase in number) on the surface of the retina, which can lead to scarring and cell loss in the retina.